Hybrid Seeds: Meaning, Examples, Advantages & Disadvantages

 • National Seed Science and Technology Distance Education Program

-• Hybrid seeds tend to offer better and more consistent performance in comparison to non-hybrid seeds in an effectual manner.
+• Hybrid seeds tend to offer better and more consistent performance in comparison to non-hybrid seeds in an effective manner.

 • It also helps in the process of providing yield benefits to the individual who grows such types of plants.
-This happens because hybrid seeds are most drought and pest-tolerant.
+This happens because hybrid seeds are more drought and pest-tolerant.

 • In addition to this, they also have the capability with respect to change themselves as per the climatic conditions.
 Thus, with the help of hybrid seeds, farmers can avoid different yield-related risks.

-• The hybrid seeds are much stronger and larger plants.
+• The hybrid seeds produce much stronger and larger plants.

 • It takes much time as well as money to prepare.
 This is due to the process of developing hybrid seeds is not simple.
-Thus, it can be said that with an aim to develop such seeds sufficient money will be required.
+Thus, it can be said that to develop such seeds, sufficient money will be required.

 • They are costly in nature in comparison to the other types of seeds.

 • Hybrid seeds cannot be obtained with the help of the classical method of production.
-This is due to the fact that many hybrid seeds or hybrid plants will have a mechanism that tends to repulse the pollen alien to their species.
+This is because many hybrid seeds or hybrid plants will have a mechanism that tends to repulse the pollen alien to their species.

-• The seeds which are being incurred from the hybrid seeds cannot be saved for the future.
+• The seeds which are being produced from the hybrid seeds cannot be saved for the future.

 • Many people believe that production from hybrid seeds is not tasty.